Need a better handle on how you manage your IT firm’s talent and time? It’s called resource management – and this is what you need to know.

 In depth: What is Capacity Management? ➡️

 In an IT or software firm, skills and expertise are what you’re selling.
-You need to know what skills you have available, so you can match them up to the projects you sell – and what skills you’re missing, so you can acquire them.
-To do this you need:
+You need to know what skills you have available, so you can match them up to the projects you sell, and what skills you’re missing, so you can acquire them.
+To do this, you need:

 Good skills tracking doesn’t just improve immediate project outcomes.
 It boosts staff satisfaction by providing engaging work and development opportunities.
-And it ensures your business is future-fit, informing workforce development decisions to meet your strategic ambitions.
+And it ensures your business is future-ready, informing workforce development decisions to meet your strategic ambitions.

 In depth: The Beginner’s Guide to Skills Management ➡️

 Resource management has the power to totally transform your business.
 But don’t let the scale and potential put you off getting started.
-Even small changes today can be hugely beneficial.
+Even making small changes today can be hugely beneficial.

 Here are some first steps to take: